Your Nottingham finance team rebuilds marketplace payouts in a spreadsheet because QuickBooks can't read Amazon's deductions

 Exactly what you get

 A layer that takes each netted marketplace payout, splits it into sales, referral and fulfilment fees, refunds, and reserves, matches them to the orders behind them, and posts clean entries into Xero or QuickBooks, so month-end is a review, not a reconstruction.
 Channel and SKU margin becomes real, batch-level costing values life-sciences stock properly, and every deposit is explainable to an auditor.
-It reads from your inventory management software and POS (Point of Sale) system development, and surfaces results in business intelligence dashboards and your ERP (Enterprise Resource Planning).
+It reads from your inventory management software and POS (Point of Sale) system development, and surfaces results in business intelligence (BI) dashboards and your ERP (Enterprise Resource Planning).

 How to choose a developer in Nottingham